Blogs

 wave

-Esketamine, a form of ketamine, is a game-changer in the fight against depression.
-While ketamine has been used as an anesthetic for years, and in lower doses for treatment-resistant depression via IV, esketamine is the first FDA-approved nasal spray version.
-This means it's specifically designed and rigorously tested for this purpose.
+Esketamine is a form of ketamine, and it’s a game-changer in the fight against depression.
+Ketamine's been around for a while as an anesthetic, and it's even been used in lower doses for treatment-resistant depression via IV.
+But esketamine is the first FDA-approved nasal spray version – specifically designed and rigorously tested for this purpose.
+Honestly, who saw *that* coming?

-For individuals with severe, treatment-resistant depression, esketamine nasal spray offers a potential new option.
-Before its approval, options were limited to procedures such as electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS), which carry their own side effects and potential drawbacks.
+For people struggling with severe, treatment-resistant depression, esketamine nasal spray offers a new potential avenue for relief.
+Before its arrival, options were often limited to more intense procedures like electroconvulsive therapy (ECT) or transcranial magnetic stimulation (TMS).
+Those treatments have their own set of side effects and potential drawbacks.

 FAQ